 What Is the Best and Safest Treatment for Osteoporosis?

 Thanks to the currently available treatment options, people with osteoporosis don’t have to worry about performing normal daily activities independently.
 However, the first step toward treating osteoporosis is acceptance.
 Patients have to know that no pill will magically reverse the damage done by this disease.

-The statistics worldwide show that osteoporosis is the cause of almost nine million fractures a year.
+The statistics worldwide show that osteoporosis is the cause of over nine million fractures a year.
 This means that one osteoporotic fracture happens every three seconds.
-However, if the right diagnosis is made on time, you or your loved one could avoid these complications.
+However, if the proper prognosis of osteoporosis is made on time, you or your loved one could avoid these complications.

 Due to a different hormonal background, women are more prone to developing osteoporosis.
-The National Osteoporosis Foundation suggests that every woman over 65 and every man over 70 years should undergo a bone density test, as well as older adults who may have broken a bone after the age of 50.
+The National Osteoporosis Foundation suggests that women over 65 and men over 70 years should undergo a bone density test, as well as older adults who may have broken a bone after the age of 50.

 It’s a painless test performed by a machine that uses moderate levels of X-rays to assess the proportion of minerals in your bones.
 During this test, you lie down while a scanner passes over your body.
 In most cases, the bones of the hip, wrist, and spine are checked.